 Bridge rectifiers provide voltage with minimum residual ripple.
-This means that brake humming can be avoided even if small size brakes are used.
-In case of bridge rectification, the U_2 coil voltage is lower by factor 0.89 than the rectifier input voltage.
+This allows brake humming to be avoided even if small size brakes are used.
+In case of bridge rectification, the $U_2$ coil voltage is lower by factor 0.89 than the rectifier input voltage.